dart-lang/site-www/src/_articles/archive/numeric-computation.md

 ```

 The VM knows that the result can be stored in a smi,
-and it generates code that doesn’t check whether
+and it generates code that doesn't check whether
 a mint is needed to store the result.
 The constant 0x3FFFFFFF is the maximum positive smi on 32-bit architectures.
 0x3FFFFFFFFFFFFFFF is the equivalent constant on 64-bit architectures.